 Ingredients

-- Passata, this is a tomato purée.
-It is a silky smooth tomato product free of seeds and tomato peel.
-You can also use tomato sauce (without added ingredients like high fructose corn syrup and seasonings).
+- Passata: This is a tomato purée.
+It is a silky-smooth tomato product, free of seeds and tomato peel.
+You can also use tomato sauce (without added ingredients such as high-fructose corn syrup or seasonings).

 - Shallot